ar-io/ar-io-network-process/docs/madr/001-address-support.md

 ## Decision Outcome

 The decision is to implement an `Allow-Unsafe-Addresses` tag, which defaults to `false`.
 This allows clients to choose whether they want to potentially send tokens to invalid wallets, providing flexibility while maintaining a safety net for standard address types.
-It also leaves from for new signature types supported by AO in the future.
+It also leaves room for handling new signature types supported by AO in the future.

 ## Positive Consequences